suvihy/happiness-report-2019/README.md

 # happiness-report-2019
 A school project about World Happiness Report data.
 My first try with D3.js.

-Data source:Our World in Data, https://ourworldindata.org/happiness-and-life-satisfaction
+Data source: Our World in Data, https://ourworldindata.org/happiness-and-life-satisfaction

 Inspiration: The World Happiness Report and Our World in Data - wanted to see how the world happiness is evolved through decades